COVID-19 Resources for Individuals

 If you have not yet received your payment, learned if you are eligible, or calculated how much you are entitled to, you can see the FAQs and more at the Economic Impact Payment Information Center.

-The IRS urges people who don’t typically file a tax return – and haven’t received an Economic Impact Payment – to register as quickly as possible using the Non-Filers: Enter Info Here tool on IRS.gov.
-The tool will not be available after Nov.
-21.
+The IRS urges people who don’t typically file a tax return – and haven’t received an Economic Impact Payment – to register as quickly as possible IRS.gov.

 If you work with an organization helping consumers claim their stimulus checks, the Consumer Financial Protection Bureau (CFPB) just released the guide Helping Consumers Claim the Economic Impact Payment: A guide for intermediary organizations.
 The guide contains step-by-step information for direct service and community organizations frontline staff on how to:

 - Discuss the EIP with clients;